 REVIEW : Nice book with separate chapters for each decade.
 REVIEW : Great help for dealers and enthusiasts alike.
 REVIEW : Its nice to have the decades spelled out decade-by-decade with photos and written information.
 Nice layout and nice photos.
 Enjoyed the photos as well as the written content.

 This is a great aid to my efforts.
 VINTAGE JEWELRY : How vintage jewelry brings old-time glamour to the red carpet.
 Among all the gemstones paraded on the red carpets of Cannes, Venice, Hollywood and New York, some pieces leave an indelible impression.
 At this year's Manus X Machina-themed Met Gala, the award for best supporting accessory went to a majestic diamond peacock, its tail curving over one strap of Uma Thurman's custom-made Ralph Lauren ivory gown.
 Created as a special order by Cartier in 1948 and comprising 83.89ct of diamonds, the brooch demonstrated the power of vintage when it comes to making a statement on the red carpet.
 "Vintage jewelry brings character and a sense of nostalgia to a look, " says LA-based British stylist Tanya Gill, who dresses Stars such as Kate Winslet, Julie Christie and Jane Fonda.
 I love the craftsmanship, the history and the patina.
 Gill was responsible for the eye-catching vintage Bulgari bib necklace that Minnie Driver wore to the Vanity Fair Oscars party in 2014.
-Made in 1965, the necklace caught Gill's eye at Bulgari's Decades of Glamour pre-Oscar event.
+Made in 1965, the necklace caught Gill's eye at Bulgari's Decades of Glamour pre-Oscar event."It struck me as so exquisite in design and colour, with the craftsmanship of the turquoise, cabochon emeralds, cabochon amethysts and diamonds, that it would be a unique statement for the right personality, " she says.
+It was perfect for the statuesque beauty of Minnie Driver.
+It's not only Hollywood's grandes dames who carry off vintage glamour.

 At the Met Gala, Anna Wintour's 29-year-old daughter, Bee Shaffer, was every inch the ingénue in 19th-century diamond chandelier earrings and a slim diamond headband by the New York-based vintage-jewelry specialist Fred Leighton, while at the reopening of Cartier's Fifth Avenue mansion in September, Sienna Miller accessorised a fresh, floaty Valentino dress with a suite of diamond and emerald Cartier jewels from the 1920s.
 The trend for vintage jewelry on the red carpet was kick-started in 1996, when Prada borrowed a 19th-century opal choker from Fred Leighton for a then-29-year-old Nicole Kidman.